 - IDLE.
 The CAN controller looks for one of the following events: the RUN bit is reset, a Start Of Frame appears on the CAN bus or the DATA7 register of the currently active page is written to. - TRANSMISSION.
 Once the LOCK bit of a Buffer Control/Status Register (BCSRx) has been set and read back as such, a transmit job can be submitted by writing to the DATA7 register.
 The message with the highest priority will be transmitted as soon as the CAN bus becomes idle.
 Among those messages with a pending transmission request, the highest priority is given to Buffer 3 then 2 and 1.
 If the transmission fails due to a lost arbitration or to an error while the NRTX bit of the CSR register is reset, then a new transmission attempt is performed.
 This goes on until the transmission ends successfully or until the job is cancelled by unlocking the buffer, by setting the NRTX bit or if the node ever enters busoff or if a higher priority message becomes pending.
 The RDY bit in the BCSRx register, which was set since the job was submitted, gets reset.
 When a transmission is in progress, the BUSY bit in the BCSRx register is set.
 If it ends successfully then the TXIF bit in the Interrupt Status Register (ISR) is set, else the TEIF bit is set.
 An interrupt is generated in either case provided the TXIE and TEIE bits of the ICR register are set.
-The ETX bit in the same register is used to get an early transmit interrupt and to automatically unlock the transmitting buffer upon successful completion of its job.
-This enables the CPU to get a new transmit job pending by the end of the current transmission while always leaving two buffers available for reception.
-An uninterrupted stream of messages may be transmitted in this way at no overrun risk.
+Note 1: Setting the SRTE bit of the CSR register allows transmitted messages to be simultaneously received when they pass the acceptance filtering.
+This is particularly useful for checking the integrity of the communication path.